Usoi Dam

 Usoi Dam viewed from behind.
 Sarez Lake is on the right, and the smaller body of water to the left is Shadau Lake.
-The earthen barrier separating the two lakes is not part of the dam, which is further behind in the background.

 The Usoi Dam is a natural landslide dam along the Murghab River in Tajikistan.
 At 567 m high, it is the tallest dam in the world, either natural or man-made.
 The dam was created on 18 February 1911, when the 7.4-M_{s} Sarez earthquake caused a massive landslide that blocked the flow of the river.

 The dam is formed of approximately 2 km3 of rock dislodged from the steeply sloped river valley of the Murghab, which cuts from east to west through the high and rough Pamir Mountains.
 It is named after the village of Usoi, which was completely buried by the 1911 landslide.
 The dam rises to a height of 500 to 700 m from the original valley floor.